A safe and effective COVID-19 vaccine is a critical component of the U.S. strategy to reduce COVID-19-related illnesses, hospitalizations, and deaths.

 Q. Can my employer require that I receive a COVID-19 vaccine before returning to work?

 A. Decisions regarding immunization at private workplaces are up to the employer.
+Discuss with your employer if there are any expectations or regulations regarding vaccination.

 Q. Are schools requiring students to receive a COVID-19 vaccine, similar to mumps and measles?
 Will restrictions be placed on my child if we refuse to vaccinate?